Section 42 Notice

 He can accept the Section 42 Notice and all its terms, in which case no Section 45 Notice is required.
 This is rare but not unheard of.
 The freeholder can also completely reject the tenant’s claim if he believes that the leaseholder is not eligible for a statutory lease extension.

 In most cases, a Counter Notice is served, with a revised higher premium that will start a negotiation process between the two parties’ surveyors until a mutually agreed premium is found.
-The matter then proceeds to completion, provided that all terms of the lease are also agreed.
+The matter then proceeds to completion, provided that all terms of the lease are also agreed upon.

 Serving the Section 45 Notice starts a formal timetable including the 6-month limit for a tribunal application and the certainty that, if all else fails, a resolution to the procedure will be found at tribunal.